jordan52/sites/markdown/astronauts.md

 I started to say something.
 She raised her index finger to pouted lips and said, "shhhhhhhhhh, just watch."

-That was my first trip to outer space.
+That was my second trip to outer space.